MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-prepare.md

 There are a few different types of proxy and ways to configure proxy.
 For the purposes of this guide, we are opting to choose **Wi-Fi proxy, set via PAC URL, and deployed via MDM**.
 This comes with the advantages of being deployed via MDM automatically, being able to update the PAC file instead of using a server:port configuration, and finally using Wi-Fi proxy to configure proxy to only apply to a single Wi-Fi connection allowing the devices to be used still if connected in another location.

-For more details on proxy settings for Windows 10, see [Create a Wi-Fi profile for devices in Microsoft Intune - Azure | Microsoft Docs](https://docs.microsoft.com/mem/intune/configuration/wi-fi-settings-configure).
+For more details on proxy settings for Windows 10, see [Create a Wi-Fi profile for devices in Microsoft Intune - Azure](https://docs.microsoft.com/mem/intune/configuration/wi-fi-settings-configure).
 ## Line of Business Apps
 While several apps can be installed via the Microsoft Store, it is likely you have your own custom app that you have created specifically to use in mixed reality.
 These custom apps distributed throughout your organization for your business are called Line of Business (LOB) apps.

 There are multiple ways to deploy applications to HoloLens 2 devices.
 Apps can be deployed directly through MDM, the Microsoft Store for Business(MSfB), or sideloaded through a Provisioning Package.
 For the sake of this guide, we will be deploying apps via MDM, through the use of required app install.
 This will allow for your LOB apps to be automatically downloaded to your HoloLens devices once they finish enrollment.

 For those of you who do not have your own LOB, we will provide a sample app to test this deployment flow.
-This app will be the MRTK Examples app, and has already been prebuilt and packaged to test for proof of concept.
+This app will be the [MRTK Examples](https://aka.ms/HoloLensDocs-Sample-MRTK-Examples-App) app, and has already been prebuilt and packaged to test for proof of concept.

 More details regarding app deployment can be found at [App Management: Overview](https://docs.microsoft.com/hololens/app-deploy-overview).